cesar-douady/open-lmake/doc/src/autodep.md

 This consists in spying all calls the the `libc`.
 Several mechanisms can be used to do so.

-All of them consist in diverting the calls to the `libc` that access files (typically `open`, but there are about a hundred of them) to a piggy-back code that records the access before handling over to the real `libc`.
+All of them consist in diverting the calls to the `libc` that access files (typically `open`, but there are about a hundred of them) to a wrapper code that records the access before handling over to the real `libc`.
 They differ in the methods used to divert these calls to the autodep code.